skggm/skggm/_pages/skggm-writeup.md

 [@jasonlaska](https://github.com/jasonlaska) and [@mnarayn](https://github.com/mnarayan)

----

 <!--
-Introduce Gaussian Graphical Models and what sparse inverse covariance estimation looks like.
-This should highlight that there are trade offs to be made in how these graphs are fit

-we can optimize for true network to be a subset of the estimated network i.e minimize predictive loss and permit extra edges, or

-we can optimize for network to be a subset of the true network i.e. penalize false positives harshly via EBIC or Thresholding ensemble model.

-Depending on how far we get, we can have the model recovery/statistical power examples on some simulated graph types for the different estimators we have (naive, two stage, ensemble model).

 # Study Forest

 Show off how to use some of our features using the studyforrest data